haka-security/haka/doc/developer/contribute.rst

 Haka uses the Git flow model to manage its branches.
 Here is a quick definition of the various branches.

+* *master*

-* *master*: Main branch that contains the current release of Haka.
+    Main branch that contains the current release of Haka.

+* *develop*

-* *develop*: Current developments.
+    Current developments.

+* *release/vX.Y*

-* *release/vX.Y*: Release branch that will only exists until the release is done where it is merged to *master*.
+    Release branch that will only exists until the release is done where it is merged to *master*.

+* *feature/x*

-* *feature/x*: Feature branches that will be merged to *develop* when completed.
+    Feature branches that will be merged to *develop* when completed.